 Porcelain planks are typically 8”, 12” or 16″ wide and up to 94″ long.
 Most planks feature a simulated wood look but some planks are also available in other styles including cement and stone.

-Planks are typically installed over an array of hollow steel beams mounted on pedestals, laid either in running bond or stack bond configuration.
+Planks are typically installed on roof decks and balconies over an array of hollow steel beams mounted on pedestals, laid either in running bond or stack bond configuration.

 Wind uplift mitigation and break through protection may need to be implemented, depending on deck height, application and location.

 The ideal option for a classic wood look roof deck but avoiding the need for extensive support structures.